dapete42/gentoo-openjdk-bin-overlay/README.md

+**This is deprecated, current OpenJDK versions are available in Gentoo by default.**

 # openjdk-bin overlay

 This is an overlay for Gentoo which includes binary packages for OpenJDK 10+ that are not long term support versions.